 The role of cryptography in blockchain security

 Blockchains rely heavily on cryptography to achieve their data security.
-One cryptographic function that is extremely important in such a context is that of hashing.
-Hashing is a process whereby an algorithm known as a hash function receives an input of data (of any size) and returns a determined output that contains a fixed-length value.
+In this context, the so-called cryptographic hashing functions are of fundamental importance.
+Hashing is a process whereby an algorithm (hash function) receives an input of data of any size and returns an output (hash) that contains a predictable and fixed size (or length).

 Regardless of the input size, the output will always present the same length.
-If the input changes, the output will be completely different.
+But if the input changes, the output will be completely different.
 However, if the input doesn’t change, the resulting hash will always be the same - no matter how many times you run the hash function.

 Within blockchains, these output values, known as hashes, are used as unique identifiers for data blocks.
-The hash of each block is generated in relation to the hash of the previous block, and that is what links the blocks together, forming a chain of blocks.
-Moreover, the block hash is dependent on the data contained within that block, meaning that any change made to the data would require a change to the block hash.
+The hash of each block is generated in relation to the hash of the previous block, and that is what creates a chain of linked blocks.
+The block hash is dependent on the data contained within that block, meaning that any change made to the data would require a change to the block hash.

 Therefore, the hash of each block is generated based on both the data contained within that block and the hash of the previous block.
 These hash identifiers play a major role in ensuring blockchain security and immutability.

 Hashing is also leveraged in the consensus algorithms used to validate transactions.
-On the Bitcoin blockchain, for example, the Proof of Work (PoW) algorithm used to achieve consensus and for mining new coins utilizes a hash function called SHA-256.
+On the Bitcoin blockchain, for example, the Proof of Work (PoW) algorithm utilizes a hash function called SHA-256.
 As the name implies, SHA-256 takes data input and returns a hash that is 256 bits or 64 characters long.

 In addition to providing protection for transaction records on ledgers, cryptography also plays a role in ensuring the security of the wallets used to store units of cryptocurrency.
 The paired public and private keys that respectively allow users to receive and send payments are created through the use of asymmetric or public key cryptography.
 Private keys are used to generate digital signatures for transactions, making it possible to authenticate ownership of the coins that are being sent.